Please login to continue

 Historical Reviews

-Jesus had many things to say about His love and care of children and Ethnos360, founded in 1942 as New Tribes Mission, desires to give that same place of honor to the children of our members and also to those children in the ministries we undertake.
+Jesus had many things to say about His love and care of children.
+Ethnos360, founded in 1942 as New Tribes Mission, desires to give that same place of honor to the children of our members and also to those children in the ministries we undertake.
 Sadly, there were times in our history when individuals took advantage of situations and the vulnerability of children to commit acts of abuse.
 Read more here.

 Since the mid-1990s the mission has worked to build and improve child safety procedures.
 Today, Ethnos360 trains all members in the area of child safety and is committed to ongoing vigilance and awareness.